-Sections of Solids: Sections of Pyramids, Prisms, Cubes, Tetrahedrons, Cones and Cylinders resting only on their bases (No problemson, axis inclinations, spheres and hollow solids), True shape of section.

-Orthographic views: Conversion of pictorial views into orthographic projections of simple machine parts with or without section.
-(Bureau of Indian Standards conventions are to be followed for the drawings), Hidden line conventions, Precedence of lines.
+Sections of Solids: Sections of Pyramids, Prisms, Cubes, Tetrahedrons, Cones and Cylinders resting only on their bases (No problems on axis inclinations, spheres and hollow solids).
+True shape of sections.
+Conversion of pictorial views into orthographic projections of simple machine parts.
+Hidden line conventions.
+Precedence of lines.
+(3 Hours)